 La Barge - Cokeville is a very small town located in the state of Wyoming.
 With a population of 1,866 people and just one neighborhood, La Barge - Cokeville is the 36th largest community in Wyoming.

-When you are in La Barge - Cokeville, you'll notice that it is more blue-collar than most other communities in America.
-41.92% of La Barge - Cokeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+La Barge - Cokeville is a blue-collar town, with 41.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, La Barge - Cokeville is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in La Barge - Cokeville who work in management occupations (13.88%), sales jobs (12.78%), and teaching (8.62%).

 Telecommuters are a relatively large percentage of the workforce: 22.59% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.